TMiclot/FindContacts/README.md

 <!--- ............................................................. --->
 ### FC-protein-changes
 This command compute interaction search and analysis of H-Bonds, Salt bridges and Hydrophobic interactions of protein changes along the simulation.
 At the end you will get files to draw the interaction-type network, and others corresponding to interaction-type statistics for the _min_frequence_.
 The _min_frequence_ parameter select residue pairs with a frequence >= _min_frequence_.
-The value must be between 0 and 1, and can take three decimal places.
+The value must be between 0 and 1, and take three decimals.
 #### Usage
 FC-protein-changes "OutputFileName" "min_frequence"
 #### Outfiles